 Many molecules have such dipole moments due to non-uniform distributions of positive and negative charges on the various atoms.
-Such is the case with polar compounds like hydrogen fluoride (HF), where electron density is shared unequally between atoms.

 In a carbon monoxide molecule, the electron density near the carbon atom is greater than that near the oxygen, which result in a dipole moment.